wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==
+= 2.2.6 =
+- Fixed an issue with the category protection menu after the class refactoring work.
+- Fixed the unique key in the DB table

 = 2.2.5 =
 - Refactored all the class names to use the "swpm" slug to remove potential conflict with other plugins with similar class names.